 - Do we experience the uncanny valley when encountering nonhumans, those of flesh and blood or built in a lab?

 - Do other beings, sentient or not, experience the uncanny valley when encountering us?

 - Do they recognize our ruins and human-made devices when they encounter them in "nature"?

 Video: In Conversation with Steve Rowell and Emily Scott

-Uncanny Sensing, Remote Valleys is supported from a 2013 Creative Capital award and a 2019 Guggenheim Foundation fellowship.
+Uncanny Sensing, Remote Valleys is supported with funding from a 2013 Creative Capital award, and 2014 Mitchell Center for the Arts commission, and a 2019 Guggenheim Foundation fellowship.